meta-company/makex/documents/source/caching.md

 The default location of the cache is `~/.cache/makex`.
 The location of this cache may be configured.

+When makex and tasks are run, a link to the cache folder (named `_output_`) is produced next to the Makex File in which tasks are defined.
+This is a convenience, so that output files may be located and inspected easily.

 With the correct configuration, the cache may be shared by multiple processes of makex; potentially running across different machines.

 ## Task Output Caching